Sunlighter/KanaQuiz/README.md

 Right now I am actually keeping a non-public fork where I enter vocabulary from the second-edition *Genki* books.
 I don&rsquo;t think I can publish that fork because of copyright, but I can publish the quiz program without the vocabulary lists.
-The third edition of the Genki books is out now, anyway, so you might want to enter your own vocabulary, anyway, to match the books you are learning from.
+The third edition of the Genki books is out now, anyway, so you might want to enter your own vocabulary, to match the books you are learning from.

 I am using the Windows Japanese IME and Windows Notepad to enter kana and kanji into the source code.
 Then I push from Windows, pull to Linux, and use Linux to run the quiz.
 I have not been able to get a Japanese IME to work in Linux,